getchip/CHIP-Docs/source/includes/_advanced.md

 ```

 ## Connecting Bluetooth Devices
-CHIP has built-in Bluetooth.
+CHIP has built-in Bluetooth and uses the [bluez 5 stack](http://www.bluez.org/) for implementing connections and devices.
 This tutorial instructs how to use a Bluetooth keyboard, since it is a simple and obvious example.
 There are, of course, several types of Bluetooth devices, such as earpieces, audio connectors, vacuum cleaners, and more.
-Future tutorials will cover those devices, but the keyboard is a good introduction to the commands and an easy way to test your system.
+Future tutorials (search our [bbs](http://bbs.nextthing.co) will cover those devices, but the keyboard is a good introduction to the commands and an easy way to test your system.

 ### Requirements
   * CHIP